-All children bring their own snacks and lunches.
-Please do not send anything in glass containers.
+All children bring their own snacks.
+For those bringing a snack or lunch, please do not send anything in glass containers.
 Healthy eating habits are encouraged, so please pack nourishing snacks and lunches for your child.
 Do not send more than one small sweet treat in your child's lunch per day and refrain from sugary drinks or soda.
 During lunch, we ask that students not throw away uneaten food to help you gauge what to send with them.
 We are NOT able to heat or refrigerate any part of your child's lunch.